 3/.
 She can no longer contain her exhilaration and bursts out in song, humbly admitting to Elizabeth: “My soul proclaims the greatness of the Lord, and my spirit rejoices in God my Saviour, for he has looked upon the lowliness of his handmaid.
 Behold, from now on, all generations will call me blessed.
 For the Mighty One has done great things for me, and holy is his name.”

 4/.
-The Lord’s angel tells Joseph in a dream to marry her: what is conceived in her is by the Holy Spirit.
+The Lord’s angel tells Joseph in a dream to take Mary as his wife: what is conceived in her is by the Holy Spirit.
 Their Son would save his people from their sins.

 5/.
 Joseph and Mary arrive in Bethlehem, city of ancestor David.
 They find a place to stay.
 Jesus is born.
 Mary is bathed in rapturous jubilation as she gazes upon her beautiful Son, pressing him ever so tenderly to her maternal heart.

 6/.
-The angel of the Lord appears gloriously to shepherds to announce that the new-born baby wrapped in swaddling clothes lying in a manger in Bethlehem is the Saviour, Messiah and Lord.
+The angel of the Lord appears in glory to shepherds and announces that the new-born baby wrapped in swaddling clothes lying in a manger in Bethlehem is the Saviour, Messiah and Lord.
 They come to tell Mary and Joseph.
 Mary treasures all these things and ponders them in her heart.

-7/.
-Led by a star, three wise men come with gifts from the East to adore Jesus – referring to him as the infant king of the Jews.
+8/.
+Led by a star, wise men come with gifts from the East to adore Jesus – referring to him as the infant king of the Jews.

 10/.
 When Herod dies, the angel of the Lord tells Joseph in a dream to go with child and mother to Israel.
 Informed by the angel in another dream, Joseph withdraws to Galilee, settling in Nazareth.
 Again and again, Joseph proves to be guided by the Lord.
-Mary is very happy to have a totally trustworthy and holy husband.
+Mary is very happy to have a holy and totally trustworthy husband.

 11/.
 At age twelve, unknown to his parents, Jesus stays behind in Jerusalem after the customary days of celebrating the Passover feast, while Mary and Joseph travel homeward to Nazareth.
 After three days of anxious searching, they find him safe and sound in the temple conversing with the teachers.
 Mary is glad to hear Jesus say: “Did you not know that I must be in my Father’s house?”
 She keeps this in her heart.